 2. Number; Term; Election; Qualification.
 The number of directors that constitutes the Board shall be fixed from time to time by resolution of the Board in accordance with the Bylaws, and shall consist of not less than three or more than thirteen directors.
 Prior to the 2024 annual meeting of stockholders, the Board shall be divided into three classes, as nearly equal in number as possible, designated as Class I, Class II and Class III, respectively.
-At the 2022 annual meeting of stockholders, the term of office of the Class II directors shall expire and successors to the Class III directors shall be elected for a term expiring at the 2024 annual meeting of stockholders, the term of office of the Class III directors shall be elected for a term expiring at the 2024 annual meeting of stockholder.
-At the 2024 annual meeting of stockholders, the term of office of the Class I directors shall expire.
-From and after the election of directors at the 2024 annual meeting of stockholders, the Board shall cease to be classified and each director at the 2024 annual meeting of stockholders (and at each succeeding annual meeting of stockholders) shall hold office for a term expiring at the next annual meeting of stockholders held after such director's election.
+At the 2022 annual meeting of stockholders, the term of office of the Class II directors shall expire and successors to the Class II directors shall be elected for a term expiring at the 2024 annual meeting of stockholders.
+At the 2023 annual meeting of stockholders, the term of office of the Class III directors shall be elected for a term expiring at the 2024 annual meeting of stockholders.
+At the 2023 annual meeting of stockholders, the term of office of the Class III directors shall be elected for a term expiring at the 2024 annual meeting of stockholders, the term of office of the Class I directors shall expire.
+From and after the election of directors at the 2024 annual meeting of stockholders, the Board shall coase to be classified and each director at the 2024 annual meeting of stockholders (and at each succeeding annual meeting of stockholders) shall hold office for a term expiring at the next annual meeting of stockholders held after such director's election.
 Each director shall serve until his or her successor is duly elected and qualified or until his or her death, resignation, or removal.
 If the number of directors is hereafter changed, no decrease in the number of directors constituting the Board shall shorten the term of any incumbent director.